Mae West was right.

 However, the mainstream media provides little help in separating truth from fiction.

-As a result, the public is forced to rely on personal instincts to sort through a maze of contradictory news accounts.
+As a result, the majority of folks, left and right, are forced to rely on personal instincts to sort through a maze of contradictory news accounts.

 With mid-term elections nearing, the heightened political drivel induces greater public confusion.

-To illustrate, consider this sample of immigration news over the past month.
+To illustrate, consider this sample of curated immigration news over the past month.

 Senator Schumer’s New Promise To Pass Reform This Year